agile-students-fall2025/3-mern-app-Jerry-K5050/README.md

+# Comment from Jerry
+I am also working on another SWE project, and to make it more organized, I changed the mongodb to port 27018.
+Please update the docker container according.
+Thanks!

 # Full MERN-Stack Web App Exercise

 This is a so-called "`monorepo`" - a single repository containing all the components necessary to build and run an app: